GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 Download this plugin to the machine Grafana is running on, either using `git clone` or simply downloading it as a ZIP file.
 For the purpose of this guide, we'll assume the user "alice" has downloaded it into their local directory "/Users/alice/grafana/".
 If you are running the Grafana server using a user such as `grafana`, make sure the user has access to the directory.

+### Enable Cloud Resource Manager API

+You need to enable the resource manager API.
+Otherwise, your cloud projects will not be displayed in the dropdown menu.

+You can following the those steps to enable it:

+1. Navigate to the [cloud resource manager API page](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com]) in GCP and select your project
+2. Press the `Enable` button

 ### Generate a JWT file

-1.  if you don't have gcp project, add new gcp project. [link](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
+1. If you don't have gcp project, add new gcp project. [link](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
 2. Open the [Credentials](https://console.developers.google.com/apis/credentials) page in the Google API Console.
 3. Click **Create Credentials** then click **Service account**.
 4. On the Create service account page, enter the Service account details.